broughtonac/DesignAndAnalysisOfAlgorithms/README.md

 # DesignAndAnalysisOfAlgorithms

-This repository contains Python 3 implementations of algorithms studied in MIT's *Design and Analysis of Algorithms* as taught in Spring 2015 (course number:
+This repository contains (fast and loose) Python 3 implementations of algorithms studied in MIT's *Design and Analysis of Algorithms* as taught in Spring 2015 (course number:
 6.046J).
 The idea is that each file corresponds to an algorithm and contains, along with its core implementation, some auxiliary functions that'll either